Kevin Lyle Murray, Lecturer

 I am honored to teach at beautiful Humboldt State University.
 Moreover, as a Political Scientist, I am grateful and energized to work with our politically astute, active, and social justice-oriented student population.
 I joined the faculty of Humboldt State University in 2015.
 I hold a Master’s in Political Science from San Jose State University and a Bachelor’s in Political Science from the University of California, Davis.
 My areas of specialization include American Politics, Comparative Politics, and Political Theory.

 As a lifelong learner, I am currently on my last course for a second Master’s in Congressional and Presidential Studies from the Catholic University of America.
-I am also working on my doctorate from the University of LaVerne.
+I am also working on a PhD in Public Administration (with an emphasis on Local Government Management for Sustainable Communities) at Walden University.

 2015 marks my twenty-fifth year as a politics professor.
 Prior to Humboldt State University, I taught at several colleges, including: American University, Santa Clara University, Golden Gate University, and Stanford University.
 Embracing hands-on political work with academic scholarship, I also interned with Senator Alan Cranston (D-CA) and State Senator Becky Morgan (R-CA) constituent offices in San Francisco and Menlo Park, California.